CarterCribbs/VCV/README.md

 I then use pandas to manipulate the data and produce a graph charting historical energy prices.

-The graph is then sent to the CEO using automated email messaging framework.
+The graph is then sent to the CEO using the smtplib module (automated email messaging framework).

 This process was automated to run daily.